 18. The Long Good-bye: Dutch Capitalism and Antislavery in Comparative Perspective, by Seymour Drescher

 Robert L. Paquette is Publius Virgilius Rogers Professor of American History at Hamilton College in Clinton, New York.
 He is the author of Sugar Is Made with Blood: The Conspiracy of La Escalera and the Conflict between Empires over Slavery in Cuba, which won the Elsa Goveia Prize in Caribbean history.
-Stanley L. Engerman is John H. Munro Professor of Economics and professor of history at the University of Rochester.
-Among the many books he has coauthored or coedited are Time on the Cross: The Economics of American Negro Slavery, which won the Bancroft Prize, and British Capitalism and Caribbean Slavery.
+Stanley L. Engerman (1936-2023) was John H. Munro Professor of Economics and professor of history at the University of Rochester.
+Among the many books he coauthored or coedited are Time on the Cross: The Economics of American Negro Slavery, which won the Bancroft Prize, and British Capitalism and Caribbean Slavery.

 No Sample Chapter Available